Last updated: 01 June 2021

 Distributed Denial of Service (DDoS) mitigation services powered by industry-leading solutions.

-Our services are hosted using Microsoft's cloud services.
+Our services are hosted using Google Cloud Platform's public cloud services.

-Systems access logged and tracked for auditing purposes.
+Systems access is logged and tracked for auditing purposes.

 We protect your login from brute force attacks with rate limiting.
 All passwords are filtered from all our logs and are one-way encrypted in the database using bcrypt.
 Login information is always sent over SSL.